PRATEEKVERMA-036/Aidash_onboarding_automation/README.md

 2. It will fetch you secret token and client id.
 3. Add permissions accordingly to your application depending on the type of tasks you want to execute
 4. Use these credentials to execute graph APIs action on Azure Active directory

-Process of connecting to Azure Active Directory Distribution groups:

-1. Open the Jenkins Window Slave instance and open the Command prompt
-2. Follow the instruction to connect the Windows workspace to Exchange Online PowerShell using this link: Connect to Exchange Online PowerShell (https://learn.microsoft.com/en-us/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps)
-3. After following instruction, write these command in command prompt
-“Connect-ExchangeOnline -UserPrincipalName prateek.verma@aidash.com“
-Here, you can use other person email id with condition that he should have Azure Admin Access
-4. You will be redirected to the sign-in window, where after filling your credentials, you will be connected to Exoshell and can now execute command for Distribution groups
-5. You can check it by running command “Get-EXOMailbox“ to list out all email id.
-You can also check out these filters at link: Filters in the EXO V2 module

 Process for sending mail to new candidate: